skylar-kim/webdev/react/README.md

 1. constructor: ran first
 2. render: ran second
 3. componentDidMount: ran third (just like the documentation)
 4. render: why did render run again?
 Because we created the constructor, ran the render, and then upadted the state in componentDidMount().
 Because we updated the state - every time the state changes, we go to the lifecycle, it's updating and runs render() again.
 Because the state.robots goes from an empty array to a robot's list, render gets re-run and the virtual DOM notices the change and repaints the web browser to include the robots.

+### Building a React App 5: Children